nisakhawar518-maker/CodeAlpha_Nocturne-Music-player/README.md

 ## Features

 -  **Home** — clean landing page with a "Get Started" call-to-action
 -  **Search** — search any song or artist, with a default "Popular right now" feed shown automatically on first load so the screen is never blank
 - **Now Playing** — full playback controls (play/pause, next/previous,
   seek bar, volume) with full-length audio, not just short previews
 -  **Library** — Recently Played and Favourite Songs, saved locally so they persist across sessions
 - **Fully responsive** — adapts smoothly to mobile, tablet, and desktop, with a hamburger menu on smaller screens

+## About

+Nocturne pulls songs from the free Audius API, which hosts independent and Creative Commons-licensed music rather than mainstream/major-label tracks.
+This means some specific songs or artists may not be found — try a broader search term (song title only, or just the artist name) if a search comes up empty.

 ## Recent Updates